HowardGech/GVSSB/content/Installation.md

 install_github(repo="HowardGech/GVSSB")
 ```

 If the package `devtools` is not available in your R version, you can also install it by source.
-Navigate to the [github](https://github.com/HowardGech/GVSSB/) page, download the zip file and unfold it into a user-specified folder (for example, GVSSB), and install it by:
+To do so, navigate to the [github](https://github.com/HowardGech/GVSSB/) page, download the zipped file and unfold it into a user-specified folder (for example, GVSSB), and install it by:

 ```r
 install.packages("/path/to/folder/GVSSB", repos = NULL, type = "source")